pawanmsr/n-methods/doc/quantum-superposition-genie.md

 ```

 The bra-ket is essentially the square of the probability of you having those characteristics at a particular time.
-You just get to choose those vector functions at the start in such a way that they obey the rules of nature.
+You only get to choose those vector functions once at the start in such a way that they obey the rules of nature.

 TODO.

 **Padawan**: Thank you O Great Genie.
-My gratitude towards you fail every test of convergence.
+My gratitude towards you fails every test of convergence.
 I hope you mess up again and I get a chance to meet you to learn something more.

 Elements of Comics were Inspired by following References
 --------------------------------------------------------